AmingAndrei/violence.website/content/species/devils/steel_sharks.md

 Steel Sharks operate in two distinct forms:

 - **Default State**: Inactive or resting form, resembling a **mechanical weapon**.
 Designs vary but are typically complex and symbolic of heavy machinery.
 In this state, they remain **conscious and alert**, even when un-fueled, though catatonic.
 Despite functional weakness to water (due to mechanical analogues), they cannot be killed unless the **engine core is fully destroyed**.
 - **Humanoid State**: Triggered upon consumption of **blood**, Steel Sharks undergo **extensive reconfiguration**, assuming fully humanoid shapes.
-These forms retain human-like anatomical structure—including **limbs, facial features, hair**, and **musculature**—while maintaining their alloy-based composition.
+These forms retain human-like anatomical structure, including **limbs, facial features, hair**, and **musculature**, while maintaining their alloy-based composition.
 Notable traits include:
     - Hair resembling **chainsaw chains**
     - Teeth shaped similarly to **shark dentition**
     - Voices accompanied by **engine noise**